DeepSenseCA/echofilter/docs/source/usage_guide.rst

    hard-drive space is available.

--  If you experience problems with operations which occur inside Echoview, please re-run the code but manually open Echoview before running echofilter.
+-  If you experience problems with operations which occur inside :term:`Echoview`, please re-run the code but manually open Echoview before running echofilter.
 This will leave the Echoview window open and you will be able to read the error message within Echoview.